fredjeck/micro/blog/2020/01/Learning_rust.md

 Examples are trivial more complex examples could be helpful

 ### Options, Results and Question marks everywhere
+But you can use blocks to make it happen

 ### Borrowing
 Once borrowed you cant have it back